pratch/MobiHoc-2018/README.md

 # SICE 2020 Web Site

 This repository contains code and data for the SICE 2020 website, a fork of [MobiHoc 2008](https://github.com/conference-websites/MobiHoc-2018).
 The website uses Jekyll engine to generate pages using the templates.
-The site will go online in June 2019.
+The site is now online at: [https://sice.jp/siceac/sice2020/](https://sice.jp/siceac/sice2020/).

 ## License